-Any comments received during the public comment period will be added to the executive summary.
+There were no public comments received during the public comment period.

 6. Summary of comments or views not accepted and the reasons for not accepting them

 N/A

 7. Summary

 The City of Charlotte, along with its elected officials and community development partners, are dedicated to ensuring that all Charlotte residents have access to safe, healthy, and vibrant communities and neighborhoods.
 The 2026-2030 Five year Consolidated and FY 2026 Action Plan outline programs and resources designed to achieve these goals.
 The plan highlights the City's ongoing role as a partner within a broader coalition of agencies dedicated to providing housing opportunities and essential services to the residents throughout the Charlotte-Mecklenburg area.